namtvit07/pushpop/README.md

 end
 ```

-Now modify the example to use your specific information.
+Now modify the example to use your query and contact information.
 You'll want to specify a `to` and a `from` address if you're using Sendgrid, and a `to` phone number if you're using Twilio.
 Everything you need to change is marked with `<>`.
 You'll also want to remove either Sendgrid or Twilio block if you're not using it.

 Save the file and test this job the `jobs:run_once` rake task: